earthlab/earthlab.github.io/_posts/courses/earth-analytics/11-mid-term-presentations/2017-01-01-week-11-mid-term-presentation.md

 ### Complete the Assignment Below:

-For this week you will review *at least* 4 other presentations during class.
-Please submit your review to qualtrics using the link below.
-Please be sure to add your first and last name and email to the qualtrics form so we can count your review when we grade!
+For this week, you will review *at least* 4 other presentations during class.

-<a class="btn .btn--x-large btn-info" href="https://cuboulder.qualtrics.com/jfe/form/SV_8eniB7oV1RlHMwd" target= "_blank"> <i class="fa fa-file-text" aria-hidden="true"></i>
-FOR COURSE STUDENTS ONLY: Qualtrics Survey  - Use this to Submit your review to me by Tuesday at 8pm. </a>

-Because you may want to revise your review before submitting it to us and your classmates, we created a google doc that you can use to take notes during class.
-You don't have to use it.
-We just thought it might be helpful.

-<a class="btn .btn--x-large btn-info" href="https://docs.google.com/document/d/1JJQiEvdPO1FnzJkHwpgAT_e1VEFE_fIkWcegug085qI/edit#
-" target= "_blank"> <i class="fa fa-file-text" aria-hidden="true"></i>
-FOR COURSE STUDENTS ONLY: Google doc evaluation form template - use this if you'd like as an example of what the qualtrics form above looks like.
-You will submit your evaluation through qualtrics. </a>

 #### BONUS (1 Point):
-Review atleast 2 additional presentations to receive an additional homework point.
+Review at least 2 additional presentations to receive an additional homework point.

 ### Participation